ckgardner25/Adjustable_Bench_Power_Supply/README.md

 # Adjustable_Bench_Power_Supply

-Designing and building an adjustable DC bench power supply with variable voltage output for powering and testing electronic circuits.
-The project includes voltage regulation, current limiting, filtering, and protection features to provide a stable and reliable power source for embedded systems and PCB prototypes.
-Designing the schematics and PCB in KiCad and used LTspice, oscilloscopes, and multimeters to test and validate system performance.
+Currently designing and building a custom STM32-based bench power supply and electronic load with adjustable voltage and current control, thermal protection, and real-time monitoring.
+The project combines custom KiCad schematic and PCB design, LTspice simulation, embedded firmware development, and a USB-connected PC application written in C for control, presets, and data logging.